danielthalhuber/c0d3-curriculum-20200312-review/lessons/js02-arrays/exercises/add-and-remove/README.md

 5. Copy Last

-   - Goal: write a function called `copyLast` that takes an array and a number, and returns copy, excluding the specified number of elements from the beginning of the array.
+   - Goal: write a function called `copyLast` that takes an array and a number, and returns a copy, excluding the specified number of elements from the beginning of the array.
    - Examples:

      ```js